awwaiid/thelackthereof/Music_Naming_Scheme.md

 * $8 - File extension

 == Capitalization ==
-All the first letters of each word shall be capitalized.
+All the first letters of each word shall be capitolized.
 All other letters will be lowercase, exept for acronyms of course.

 == Artist Names ==
 Artists will be named as "Firstname Lastname" (<b>not</b> inverted).